 2. Geophagy.
 I thought I was so smart by ingesting food-grade clay like diatomaceous earth or bentonite clay, but I wasn’t replenishing my body with nutrients like with a multivitamin or nutrient-rich foods.
 Yes, the clay can get rid of the bad stuff in your gut, but it can also get rid of the good flora.
 I was detoxing too much, which explains why every time I got on an airplane lately, I’d get sick because my immune system was weak.
 My bentonite clay from Bulk Herb Store, however, is able to get into your blood stream to clean it.

 3. Certain oils were causing irritation which were keeping my mouth from healing.
 Yes, cinnamon bark and Thieves are good for fungal infections, but my body was already “warm” and irritated, so these “hot” oils were probably keeping my infection from healing, so I stuck with lavender and rose.
-Yes, I brought out the big guns with the $200 rose essential oil, and used it neat on my face to heal the skin, for this special occasion.
+Yes, I brought out the big guns with the $200 rose essential oil, and used it neat on my face to heal the skin AFTER the infection was gone, for this special occasion.

 4. I thought I could eat whatever I wanted, then detox after.
 The acupuncturist said our bodies don’t work this way.
 Whenever I would eat pizza or Chick-Fil-A, my body would suffer the consequences, and, wait for it… I would get anal fissures.
 I love The Office episode where everyone has to anonymously disclose their medical issues, and Dwight thinks someone is pranking him when the form says “anal fissures.”
 Then Kevin said, “Someone might have anal fissures” and everyone is awkwardly quiet.
 I’m basically Kevin Malone.